 - The canvas takes up most of the page.
 This is where you create your design.

-- Bead styles are arranged on the palette on the left of the page.
+- Bead swatches (styles) are arranged on the palette on the left of the page.

 If you click on the chest icon on the toolbar, another panel opens up.
 This is the bead library.

 The gear icon at the top-left of the toolbar shows the menu, which gives you further options and tools.

 Showing more tools

 Some tools may be hidden, depending on the size of your browser window.
 To see the hidden tools, click on the “...” button at the right-hand-side of the toolbar.

 If any swatches are hidden, you can scroll the swatches down to see more swatches.

 Keyboard shortcuts (also called hotkeys) are features of the app that can be accessed quickly by pressing one or more keys on the keyboard.
 Using these shortcuts can speed up your work.
 In the guide, they will appear in small squares.
 For example, keyboard shortcut D will look like D.